librorum/ios-webkit-keyboard-hackfix/README.md

 # ios-webkit-keyboard-hackfix
-Hackfix for iPad external keyboard's arrow & esc keys not working in online IDE's such as HackerRank.
+Hackfix for iPad external keyboard's arrow & esc keys not working in web IDE's such as HackerRank.